bobgood2/book/book/Prompts/Outline.md

 or run.
 For this task you are going to create an outline for an entire document or for a subsection of a document.

 As an LLM, you struggle to generate more than 500 tokens of content or consume more the 10,000 tokens in a prompt, so when a task is at this scale or smaller you can do this in a single run.
-Otherwise you must split the task up into a heirarchy of smaller pieces and have a context stack for each level of the heirarchy.
+Otherwise you must split the task up into a hierarchy of smaller pieces and have a context stack for each level of the heirarchy.

 #run output
 Your run output will be reanalyzed and broken up into smaller pieces in a different process.
 It is your job to research the scope of what you have been asked to create